What You Need to Know About Freight Prepaid vs. Collect

 How It Works

 When using freight prepaid, the shipper must provide a Bill of Lading (BOL) to the carrier before they can ship out their goods.
 A BOL is a legal document that details the shipment information, such as its destination, contents, weight, and other pertinent information.
 Once payment has been made upfront and all documents have been completed, the carrier can take possession of the goods and start transporting them to their destination.
+Please note that a freight bill is not the same as a BOL.
+Freight bills are essentially your “invoice,” representing the charges and fees associated with a shipment.

 When deciding between freight collect and prepaid, it’s important to consider the type of shipment you’re sending, where it’s going, and the cost associated with each option.
 Generally speaking, if you’re shipping goods from one location to another within the same country, then you can use either option.